Why Is It That We Can Often Hold Space with Empathy and Compassion for Others, Yet Be Harsh and Cruel to Ourselves?

 - 3 min read

 For many of the clients I work with (and myself), that inner critic is our biggest cause of suffering.
-It constantly narrates what has happened, or what may happen, through a lens of blame or shame.
-It is, in fact, creating a narrative we then accept as truth.
+It constantly narrates what has happened or what may happen through a lens of blame or shame.
+It creates a narrative we then accept as truth.
 Brené Brown has taught us that shame does not create lasting change—quite the opposite.
 It often locks us into low self-worth and unhelpful behaviours.

 When you reflect on the past week, what is one area you have been too hard on yourself about?
-How can you offer yourself empathy and understanding, and let go of the fear that without being hard on yourself you won’t change—because in fact, it will likely free you and allow you to expand.
+How can you offer yourself empathy and understanding?
+Let go of the fear that without being hard on yourself, you won’t change—because, in fact, it will likely free you and allow you to expand.

 It sounds so simple, but when we gently tweak the language, the context shifts completely.
-For example, “Next time I’ll try…” or “I am going to work on doing X to help with Y.”
+For example, instead of saying, “I should have done better,” try “Next time I’ll try…” or “I am going to work on doing X to help with Y.” This shift can open up new pathways for self-acceptance and growth.

-I thought to help you dive into this a little that I'd grab you some journal prompts to reflect with.
-The wonderful thing about writing in a notebook or journal is that you essentially brain dump all the stresses out onto paper and help the mind to feel clearer and lighter.
-It also carves a beautiful space for self-reflection and awareness.
+To help you dive into this a little deeper, I’ve gathered some journal prompts for reflection.
+The wonderful thing about writing in a notebook or journal is that you essentially brain dump all the stresses onto paper, helping your mind feel clearer and lighter.
+It also carves out a beautiful space for self-reflection and awareness.
 Please scroll down to the bottom of this blog to find the prompts.

-Feel free to reply to this email with your insights you might uncover.
+Feel free to reply to this email with any insights you might uncover.
 I always love to hear what evolves from a discussion.

 Where did my inner critic pull me this week — into the past or the future?
 What phrases or thoughts kept repeating, and how did they make me feel in my body?